bpatters/schemagen-graphql/Readme.md

 ### Overview

 This is a java to GraphQL schema generation and execution package.
-This originated the week of January 18th, 2016 as a hackweek project I worked on.
+This originated the week of January 18th, 2016 as a HackWeek project I worked on.
 The goal of this is a production level quality project that can be used to build a Java based GraphQL server.
 The following principles will guide this projects evolution:

 - An un-opinionated view of the container the server will use.
 - An un-opinionated view of the serialization model you will be using
-- Sensible defaults so that setup to use is extremely easy and straightforward
+- Sensible defaults so that setup is extremely easy and straightforward
 - Extensible enough to handle the most extreme Enterprise scenarios
-- A minimal set of dependencies to utlize the framework.
+- A minimal set of dependencies to utilize the framework.

 Initial Versions will have a base version of Java 7 and require the Guava Module.
 Future versions will possibly be based on Java 8 and possibly require the Guava module (TBD).